kamil467/kamileshoprepo/readme.md

 There should be an interface provided by Circuit Breaker to move the states for administrator purpose to take control of manual override.

+##### Best Practices and Approaches for Handling Transient Failures.
+- Retry and Circuit Breaker both are reactive patterns becuase they enable or activate based response from backend service.
+What happen if no response or delayed response ?
+- There may be situation that resources will be blocked or  increased load might occur before then.

+- We need to be proactive and to have more better approach for handling transient failures.

+- Timeout, Bulkead, Caching , Fallbacks are provides proactive patterns which hleps us to manager the failures more better way and provides more stability to our system.

+##### TimeOut

   ---------------------------------------------------------------------------------------

 #### 3. Compensating Transaction Pattern - Similar to Saga Pattern (Microservices)